Bottom-Up, Not Top-Down: A Different Approach to Emotional Healing.

 I want to be clear: bottom-up and top-down are not rivals.
 They address different layers of experience.
 Some people need one, some need the other, many benefit from both.
 I have worked with clients who made real progress in talk therapy and then found that bodywork released what remained.
 I have also worked with people for whom talking about their experience was re-traumatising, and the body offered a way in that words could not.

-If you have done good work in therapy and still feel that something is held in your body that thinking cannot reach, this may be the missing piece.
+If you have done good work in therapy and still feel that something is held in your body that thinking cannot reach, a somatically-based bodywork approach might be what you are looking for.

 If you'd like to explore whether this approach might work for you, I would be happy to listen and see if I can help.